-The Career Exploration Series is a group of exciting hands-on virtual workshops for deaf and hard-of-hearing students in grades 9-12.
-Each month we focus on two unique topics that relate to career options for your future and a fun activity.
+The Career Exploration Series is a group of exciting hands-on virtual webinars for deaf and hard-of-hearing students in grades 9-12.
+Each month we focus on unique topics that relate to career options for your future and a fun activity.
 You also will learn which college majors can lead to the career you are interested in.

 You'll see our upcoming webinars posted in this section.
 When you see sections posted you may register for one or all of them!
 You can request access to view past webinars below.